 On the downside, French wall cleats cannot be used with a soffit over the cabinets, as some kitchens are built.
 For example, it is impossible to use a wall cleat system cabinet with the two together because the attached soffit makes it impossible to slide the cabinet down onto the other side of the attached wall cleat system cabinet.
 This also makes it impossible to use French wall cleats when the wall cleat system cabinet goes up to the ceiling.

 Fortunately, today’s styling allows for mounting wall cabinets with space above them, often used as a display space.
-French cleats are especially nice in such a situation, making it easy to install and hang the cabinets evenly and properly spadequatelyWhen using French cleats with multiple cabinets.
+French cleats are especially lovely in such a situation, making it easy to install and hang the cabinets evenly and appropriately, especially when using French cleats with multiple cabinets.

-It helps to use a template for the part of the French cleat system that attaches to the mount the cabinet to ensure that all making french cleats together are mounted at the same thickness and level.
+It helps to use a template for the part of the French cleat system that attaches to the cabinet to ensure that all French cleats are mounted at the same thickness and level.

-Depending on personal preference, a template of the same thickness or level can be used to mount thCleatat or the top cleat part that attaches the cabinet to the cleats on the wall.
-In either case, the idea is to have the French cleats all attached at the same height, to ensure that the cabinets and cleats are mounted evenly.
+Depending on personal preference, a template of the same thickness or level can be used to mount the cleat or the top cleat part that attaches the cabinet to the cleats on the wall.
+In either case, the idea is to have the French cleats all attached at the same height to ensure that the cabinets and cleats are mounted evenly.

 Using French Cleats in the Workshop

-Individual tool holders or tool holder “centers” for a specific category of tools or components can be hung anywhere on board the entirely made cleat system, French cleat wall cleat top, top wall cleat system, tool top wall cleat top system, tool total wall cleats complete system or Cleat wall cleat top design, as well as moved around to make room for new tools.
+Individual tool holders or tool holder “centers” for a specific category of tools or components can be hung anywhere on board the entirely made cleat system, French cleat wall cleat top, top wall cleat system, tool top wall cleat top system, tool total wall cleats complete system or Cleat wall cleat top design, and moved around to make room for new tools.

 The only precaution in making a French cleat shop wall is to make the materials and wooden cleats consistent so that everything you install is interchangeable.